dkzanz1/vite-project/README.md

 This react project uses :-
 1/React carousel for photo gallery
 2/Material UI to creat reuseable cards note;_options:-Other availble libraries are Ant&Chara UI.
+3/Added lazy loading function/m,ethod to see if webpage loaded better